ibm-cloud-docs/vmwaresolutions/cr/cr_ordering-services.md

 | HostVsanOverheadCorePercentage | The percentage of a host's cores used by vSAN | % | 10 | 0 |
 {: caption="Table 3.
 Description of variables in formula 1" caption-side="bottom"}

 [^mgmtcores]: Management cluster only.
-No core reservation for the workload cluster, the edge gateway cluster, and the single-node management cluster.
+No core reservation for the workload cluster, the gateway cluster, and the single-node management cluster.

 [^vspherehacores]: Management and workload clusters only.
-No hosts are reserved for the edge gateway cluster or the single-node management cluster.
+No hosts are reserved for the gateway cluster or the single-node management cluster.

 #### Formula to calculate the available memory
 {: #cr_addingservices-resource-requirements-spacecalc-forms-memory}